yahiro07/sonic/README__WIP.md

 The core synthesizer API is shared across targets, with multiple wrapper implementations built on top of it.

 When developing AUv3 plugins, using the exact same codebase as VST3/CLAP can sometimes limit fine-grained control.
-To address this, Sonic provides multiple templates so you can choose the most appropriate implementation for each target and maintain flexibility.
+To address this, Sonic provides multiple templates so you can choose appropriate implementation for each target and maintain flexibility.

 ## Prerequisites